lovingmage/lovingmage.github.io/_pages/students.md

 <br />

 ## Prospective students
 We are actively seeking self-motivated students to join our team.
-Currently, we have two fully funded Ph.D.
-RA positions available.

 **Key qualities I expect my prospective students:**